Can I File a Medical Malpractice Lawsuit After a Drug Recall?

 6. Seek out, professional legal counsel.
 Although medical malpractice cases only cover a fraction of all personal injury cases, it amongst the top three leading causes of death–only a step behind heart disease and cancer.
 Distinguishing the elements of your specific case can be laborious.
 Do you have a medical malpractice case on your hands, or is it just a personal injury case?
 Are you fully aware of the rules that cover pertain to the former and not the latter?

 The complexities of recalled prescription drugs are much heavier to sift through than a regular product liability claim or medical malpractice case.
 This matter is particularly pressing because of its massive recalls in current times.
 Even if flawed drugs were recalled a year or more ago, its long-term effects might not emerge until much later in your life.

-The biggest barrier to tackle to win malpractice lawsuits regarding recalled drugs is the need to show real proof that the specific defected medication caused a patient’s cancerous condition.
+The biggest barrier to tackle to win malpractice lawsuits regarding recalled drugs is the need to show real proof that the specific defective medication caused a patient’s cancerous condition.

 Who to Contact

 Have you or a family member been prescribed any of the aforementioned blood pressure medication or taken any contaminated drugs?
 If you can’t recall or are unsure, you can contact Cochran, Kroll & Associates in Michigan to speak to a medical attorney, such as Eileen Kroll.
 As a former registered nurse in the surgical care unit, Kroll can bring her wealth of medical knowledge and expertise into her legal field.
 Kroll has not only won hundreds of cases in medical malpractice and personal injury claims, but she is devoted to plaintiff litigation and also personally prioritizes her client’s goals over anything else.